dkeathley/JPyBook-6.S097-IAP-Ultrafast-Photonics-Text/_sources/intro.md

 ## Course Materials

 Course materials can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1PLPXFHaRfZv0kEO8l_J4AB7U0dIZcLFk?usp=share_link).
 There you will find archived content from last years course (also joint with UC Davis) for now.
-Any updates to this content will be replaced (e.g. updated recordings, lecture notes, etc.).
-There you will also find lecture recordings and notes for the UC Davis offering of Ultrafast Photonics.
+Any updates to this content will be replaced (e.g. updated recordings, lecture notes, etc.) if necessary due to changes this year.

+In the shared drive space, you will also find lecture recordings and notes for the UC Davis offering of Ultrafast Photonics.
 We are not able to offer these courses concurrently as we move at an accelerated pace at MIT.
 However, we encourage communication between the two courses.
 To facilitate this a joint Slack channel will be created.

 ## Course Credit